lukechilds/docker-bitcoind/README.md

 ### JSON-RPC

-To query `bitcoind` to execute `bitcoin-cli` from within the container:
+To query `bitcoind`, execute `bitcoin-cli` from within the container:

 ```
 docker exec -it <container_name> bitcoin-cli getnetworkinfo